arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/tutorials/imu-gyroscope/content.md

 **4. Complete code**

-If you choose to skip the code building section, the complete code can be found below:
+If you choose to skip the code-building section, the complete code can be found below:

 ```arduino
 /*